Things to Do in Edmonton Last updated: April 10th, 2023

 Edmonton’s most popular street is Whyte Avenue, which is located in Old Strathcona.
 This historic district is full of historic buildings but is also one of the trendiest parts of town, including many art galleries, music shops, and trendy restaurants and cafes.
 You’ll also find the nearby picturesque Dr. Wilbert McIntyre Park, which is often home to festivals, public events and informal gatherings.
-If you happy to be there on a Saturday between 8 am and 3 pm, don’t miss the Old Strathcona Farmer’s Market.
+If you happen to be there on a Saturday between 8 am and 3 pm, don’t miss the Old Strathcona Farmer’s Market.

 Fort Edmonton Park

 For a deeper look into the history of both Edmonton and Canada, Fort Edmonton Park is the place to go.
 Home to costumed historical interpreters, this 150-acre park is the largest living history museum in Canada.
 The Park includes a reconstructed Hudson’s Bay Fort from 1846, as well as historically accurate reconstructed streets from 1885, 1905, and 1920, each depicting the evolution of Edmonton’s early history.
 Visitors can also enjoy a ride on a horse-drawn wagon or a steam train and enjoy the brand-new Indigenous Peoples Experience.
 You’ll need at least a full day to truly enjoy this park as it’s both large and simply incredible to visit.